Drug & Alcohol Rehab in Wycombe

 Perhaps the easiest way to classify types of rehab is to divide them into free or private services.

-In the UK, free addiction treatment is provided solely under the NHS and provides outpatient care for the majority of cases.
+In the UK, free addiction treatment is provided solely under the NHS and provides outpatient rehab for the majority of cases.

 In contrast, private healthcare institutions require their patients to live on-site at rehab for the duration of their treatment.